SheaC-S/c200-regional-fix/README.md

 # c200-regional-fix
-Creates a temporary fix for the C200 bus in OMSI 2
+Creates a temporary regional variant for the C200 bus in OMSI 2